mdb/mdb.github.io/content/blog/2022-11-08-advanced-terraform-logic.md

 teaser: A case study illustrating Terraform techniques for expressing moderately complex business logic.
 ---

-_Critics argue [Terraform](https://terraform.io) is limiting and doesn't adequately enable the expression of complex logic in HCL.
+_Critics argue [Terraform](https://terraform.io) is limiting and doesn't adequately enable the expression of complex logic.
 While imperfect, Terraform does indeed often accommodate moderately complex logic.
 As a reference example, the following illustrates how Terraform constructs such as `for_each`, `for`/`in`, `if`, `try`, various [functions](https://developer.hashicorp.com/terraform/language/functions), and custom `local` data structures can be used to successfully satisfy a relatively logic-intensive use case._

 _As a bonus, the reference example also teases some broader techniques for automating platform engineering across an organization._